Jason-cs18/Detection-Fine-tuning-API/README.md

     2. Fine-tuning the high-level feature-extractor and detection with pseudo-bounding-boxes.

 ### Performance (Yolov3)
+I plot the performance of training yolov3 on pedestrian detection and find that the loss on class is getting convergence fast because single-class classification is more simple than multi-classification (in coco).
 | Fine-tuning        | Performance  | Loss  |
 | ----------------------- |:-------------:| -------------:|
 | Train new model from scratch | ![](https://github.com/jacksonly/Detection-Fine-tuning-API/blob/master/images/1_performance.png)  |  ![](https://github.com/jacksonly/Detection-Fine-tuning-API/blob/master/images/1_loss.png) |